Adaptive Cruise Control* - queue assistance

 Change of target

-When the adaptive cruise control is following another vehicle at speeds below 30 km/h (20 mph) and the target is changed from a moving vehicle to a stationary vehicle, the adaptive cruise control will brake for the stationary vehicle.
+When the adaptive cruise control is following another vehicle at speeds below 30 km/h and changes target from a moving to a stationary vehicle, the adaptive cruise control will slow down for the stationary vehicle.

 - The driver must intervene him/herself and brake.